 Anti Money Laundering (“AML”) Policy

 Under various federal and provincial regulations, the company has a duty to prevent criminals from legitimizing the proceeds of their criminal activities through the use of various techniques known as “money laundering.”
-National Digital Asset Exchange Inc. (“NDAX”) has developed strong internal Anti-Money Laundering Compliance Policies (“AML Policies”), in an effort to maintain the highest possible compliance with applicable laws and regulations relating to anti-money laundering and terrorist financing in Canada, and with other such laws and regulations to which NDAX operations are subject in other jurisdictions.
+NDAX Canada Inc. (“NDAX”) has developed strong internal Anti-Money Laundering Compliance Policies (“AML Policies”), in an effort to maintain the highest possible compliance with applicable laws and regulations relating to anti-money laundering and terrorist financing in Canada, and with other such laws and regulations to which NDAX operations are subject in other jurisdictions.

 This NDAX customer-facing policy outlines the internal approach taken by NDAX to ensure compliance with international, federal, and provincial laws.

 The Financial Transactions Reports Analysis Centre of Canada (“FINTRAC”) is responsible for monitoring compliance with anti-money laundering legislation.
-NDAX is registered with FINTRAC as a Money Service Business and has corresponding compliance obligations with regard to the reporting, record keeping and know-your-client requirements under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (“PCMLTFA” or the “Act”) and associated regulations.
+NDAX is registered with FINTRAC as a Money Service Business and with Revenue Quebec and has corresponding compliance obligations with regard to the reporting, record keeping and know-your-client requirements under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (“PCMLTFA” or the “Act”) and associated regulations.
 FINTRAC requires:

 - A Compliance Officer: or the appointment of a “responsible person”, typically the Chief Compliance Officer (“CCO”), who is charged with the implementation, oversight, and compliance of internal AML Policies;